webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

     - Line(7~13) : Set WebOSWindow properties and size and color.
     - Line(14): Set the `displayAffinity` property so that the app can be launched on the display corresponding to the `displayAffinity` value passed as a launch parameter.
     - Line(16~22) : Declare a Text object and string.
     - Line(24~27) : A QML app (with the type "qml" on `appinfo.json`) is launched and registered to SAM by qml-runner.
 Through this process, the QML app can receive the parameters passed with the `launch` method call as `params`.
-With each `launch` method call, `onLaunchParamsChanged` is called even if the value of `params` does not change from that of the previous call.
+With each `launch` method call, `onLaunchParamsChanged` is called even if the value of `params` ds not change from that of the previous call.
 For details of PmLogLib usage, refer to [Using PmLogLib in QML]({{< relref "using-pmloglib-in-qml" >}}).
     - Line(29~47) : Declare a Service object to call systemservice's `getTime` method.
 If the object receives the response, the app prints the UTC time on the screen.
     - Line(49~52) : When the user clicks on the screen, systemservice's `getTime` method is called.
     - Line(54~56) : `windowState` is a value that the WebOSWindow QML component sends to the app.
 Whenever the `windowState` value changes, `onWindowStateChanged` is called.
 Its value is 1 when the app is in the background and 4 when the app is in the foreground, following the definition of `Qt::WindowState`.
 For details, see [Qt::WindowState](https://doc.qt.io/qt-5/qt.html#WindowState-enum) on Qt documentation.